paddlesimon/codewithportals/_posts/2014-03-22-a-project-to-last-my-final-year.md

 Writing a project in PHP is fun.
 Honestly, I really think it is fun.
 I love how PHP works, I love how simple PHP is, I don't like how people slag it off even though they totally love Facebook which is built on a PHP-base (at it's heart, of course Facebook have practically rewritten PHP!).

-It's also familar.
+It's also familiar.
 Which is definitely a problem for a final year project.

+Well, is it?
+Familiar can be bad, but it could also mean I can do some more daring and untraversed things in a language where I am comfortable exploring it's limits.
+It seems this needs thinking.

 ### Node